25th Intelligence Squadron: Mission

-The 25 IS is a uniquely tasked unit, chartered to provide specialized intelligence across the spectrum of conflict.
-Squadron personnel are trained and qualified to operate as aircrew on board almost every combat aircraft within the AFSOC inventory.
-By integrating all-source intelligence and electronic combat capability for special operations forces (SOF), the 25 IS has made their unique intelligence resources integral to SOF mission planning, rehearsal, and execution.
+The 25 IS is uniquely tasked with delivering specialized intelligence across the spectrum of conflict.
+Its personnel are trained and qualified to serve as aircrew on nearly all combat aircraft within the AFSOC fleet.
+By integrating all-source intelligence and electronic combat capabilities, the squadron plays a crucial role in the planning, rehearsal, and execution of special operations forces (SOF) missions.

 History

 Origin

 The 25 IS originated as the 6th Photo Laboratory Section on 28 January 1944 when it activated at Fort Campbell Army Airfield, Kentucky.
 The unit had two other designations: the 6th Photographic Technical Unit on 30 November 1944 and the 55th Reconnaissance Technical Squadron on 4 March 1949 through its inactivation on 16 June 1952.
 In that period, the unit also accomplished its specialized intelligence mission at DeRidder Army Air Base (AAB), Louisiana; Stuttgart AAB, Arkansas; Brooks Field, Texas; MacDill Field, Florida; Wright Field (now Wright-Patterson AFB), Ohio; Topeka AFB (later Forbes), Kansas; Ramey AFB, Puerto Rico; and finally Eglin AFB Auxiliary Field #9 (now Hurlburt), Florida.

 On 1 October 1993, the Air Force activated and redesignated the unit as the 25th Intelligence Squadron at Hurlburt.
 That renewed life can be traced to events that occurred during Operation Just Cause in Panama in 1989 and emerging AFSOC requirements after Operation Desert Storm in 1991.
 The manpower and resources that later formed the 25 IS came from an Air Force Intelligence Command (AFIC) Liaison Office (OL-MH) at AFSOC and from a 693rd Intelligence Wing detachment (Det 7) that provided the first airborne intelligence, surveillance, and reconnaissance (ISR) support to AFSOC operations.
 As a result of an Air Force reorganization, AFIC became the Air Intelligence Agency (AIA) on 1 October 1993.
 That reorganization included the activation of the 25 IS.
 Subsequently, the Air Force changed its name to the 25th Information Operations Squadron on 1 October 2000 and back to the 25 IS on 4 May 2008.